 A detailed description of each program's curriculum is found in the MBA/MS handbook.

 This depends on your residency/visa status.
 Due to U.S. immigration regulations, internships are available to international students who are in a program that requires them as part of the curriculum.
 International students may elect to complete optional practical training following completion of their degree.
 U.S. students can complete an internship, even if it is not required, depending on availability of sponsoring organizations.

-The MS Accounting and MS Supply Chains and Operations Management programs do not qualify as STEM and therefore do not qualify for the OPT STEM extension.
+TBoth our MS Finance and our MS Management Information Systems program are STEM-eligible, which provides international student F-1 visa holders additional time for Optional Practical Training (OPT).
+The MS Accounting and MS Supply Chains and Operations Management programs do not qualify as STEM and therefore do not qualify for the STEM OPT extension.

-University at Buffalo International Student & Scholar Services,
+website.
+For additional information, visit University at Buffalo International Student and

 Call the Graduate Programs Office at 716-645-3204.
 If you are a prospective applicant, we encourage you to attend an on-campus information session or schedule a personalized visit.
 If you are an admitted student, our office will provide information over the summer prior to enrollment regarding academic advisement appointments.